raspiblitz/raspiblitz/README.md

 After install, you will see a new `EXPLORE` option in the SSH main menu - it will give you all the information you need to start using it.

-##### Cryptoadvance Specter
+##### Specter Desktop

 Bitcoin Core has a very powerful command line interface and a wonderful daemon.
 Using pre-signed bitcoin transactions (PSBT) and [Hardware Wallet Interface](https://github.com/bitcoin-core/HWI) (HWI), it can also work with hardware wallets.
 At the moment it is very Linux-focused.
 The same applies to multi-signature setups.

-The goal of SpecterDesktop is to make a convenient and user-friendly GUI around Bitcoin Core, focusing on multi-signature setups with airgapped hardware wallets like Trezor, Ledger, COLDCARD or the Specter-DIY.
+The goal of Specter Desktop is to make a convenient and user-friendly GUI around Bitcoin Core, focusing on multi-signature setups with airgapped hardware wallets like Trezor, Ledger, COLDCARD or the Specter-DIY.

 ![SPECTER](pictures/specter.jpg)